 - Generally, the student must fill out the Travel Fund Request Form and email it to Dr. Mauricio Cafiero at least six weeks prior to the proposed travel.
 You will be notified of approval as soon as possible.

 - The student may apply for funds after an abstract has been submitted for a meeting, but before notification of abstract acceptance.
 If the abstract is subsequently rejected, approval for travel will be retracted.

-- When the travel has been completed, the student must submit all receipts with a Travel Reimbursement Form to Leah Ford, room 300 Palmer (x3606).
+- When the travel has been completed, the student must submit all receipts with a Travel Reimbursement Form to Leah Ford, Palmer 300 (x3606).
 These must be submitted no later than three weeks after the conference.
-Students who need to pay certain charges before attending the conference should contact Leah to make arrangements.
+Students who need to pay certain charges before attending the conference should contact Judy Pierce to make arrangements.

 Students receiving support from the Rhodes Student Travel Fund in order to allow them to present their own original work must also submit their work for presentation at the Rhodes Undergraduate Research and Creative Activity Symposium (URCAS) following their conference attendance.